elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

 Let’s look at ‘learning outcomes’ and ‘additional information’ in more detail.

-!!!
-Checklists "A word on keywords, ontologies and controlled vocabularies"
+!!! info "A word on keywords, ontologies and controlled vocabularies"

     Keywords are important for boosting the findability of training materials.
 Where possible, keywords should be chosen from an agreed upon list of terms (i.e an ontology or controlled vocabulary) that is relevant to your field.
 This helps ensure that keywords are used consistently and reduces ambiguity.
 For biology and bioinformatics [EDAM](https://edamontology.org/page) [@10.1093/bioinformatics/btt113] is an example of an ontology that includes agreed terms for data types, data identifiers, data formats, operations, and topics and you can use services like the [Ontology Lookup Service](https://www.ebi.ac.uk/ols/index) to look up terms and keywords.